Approach

 Rapid diagnostic tests

-Rapid PCR testing for Ebola virus infection remains a major hurdle for effective, targeted isolation of affected patients.
+Rapid PCR testing remains a major hurdle for effective, targeted isolation of affected patients.
 Current tests take an average of 4 hours to perform with a fully equipped level 3 or 4 biosafety laboratory close at hand, but results may take several days to arrive in remote areas.
-This means that, until they are confirmed negative, patients with febrile illnesses other than Ebola virus infection are confined to isolation and often unwittingly exposed to the virus.
+This means that, until they are confirmed negative, patients with febrile illnesses other than Ebola disease are confined to isolation and often unwittingly exposed to the virus.
 Rapid bedside tests can therefore make a very significant contribution to infection control in treatment centers.

 WHO: interim guidance on the use of rapid Ebola antigen detection tests Opens in new window